salesking/json_schema_tools/README.md

 ## Object to Schema JSON

+As you probably know such is done e.g in rails via object.to_json.
+While using this might be simple, it has a damn big drawback: There is no transparent contract about the data-structure, as rails simply uses all fields defined in the database(ActiveRecord model).
+With each migration you are f***ed

-A schema provides a (public) contract about an object definition.
+A schema provides a public contract about an object definition.
 Therefore an internal object is converted to it's schema version on delivery(API access).
 First the object is converted to a hash containing only the properties(keys) from its schema definition.
 Afterwards it is a breeze to convert this hash into JSON, with your favorite generator.

-Following uses client.json schema(same as peter.class name) inside the global schema_path and adds properties to the clients_hash simply calling client.send('property-name'):
+Following uses client.json schema, detected from peter.class name.underscore => "client",
+inside the global schema_path and adds properties to the clients_hash by simply calling client.send('property-name'):

 ```ruby